Priests in the Douglas Family Tree

 Rev Edward J Carson was father of Julia Margaret Carson, who married William Stephenson Holmes on 7th Sep 1940 at Van Nest Presbyterian Church, The Bronx, New York, USA

 Rev Harold Stanley Patrick married Heather Douglas, daughter of William Boyce Douglas.
-He was Vicar of North Newton, Somerset and Rattery, Devon
+He was curate of St James, Taunton (where he married Heather Douglas in 1939), and Vicar of North Newton, Somerset and Rattery, Devon

-Rev John Terry, uncle to Stephen Terry above (known as John Terry the elder as distinct from Stephen's father John Terry the younger)
+Rev John Terry, uncle to Stephen Terry above (known as John Terry the elder as distinct from Stephen's father John Terry the younger).
+His will is here.

 He was born in 1555 at Long Sutton in Hampshire.
 He was appointed rector of Stockton in Wiltshire in 1589.